maritime-labs/boatface/README.rst

 *****

-The `Amazon Kindle`_ is an `electronic ink`_ e-book device, perfectly suitable for building a panel to display NMEA telemetry data received via UDP port 10110 over Wi-Fi.
+The `Amazon Kindle`_ is an `electronic ink`_ e-book device, perfectly suitable for building an instrumentation panel to display NMEA telemetry data received via UDP port 10110 over Wi-Fi.

 ********